dgroomes/calcite-playground/class-relationships/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

+* [ ] Write a do-nothing optimizer rule.
+I need to dip my toes first.
+Can I write an optimizer rule that just is "considered" by the planner but doesn't actually get used, and instead just logs maybe?
+Is there
 * [ ] Write a custom optimizer rule to perform a "memory/address reference" join.
 Because we have the advantage that our dataset is actually just Java objects that have direct memory references to each other (e.g. an instance of `FieldInfo` has a reference to its owning `ClassInfo` object by way of the field `FieldInfo.owningClass`), we can perform a direct join instead of a nested loop, hash join or "sort and merge" join.
 This won't necessarily be any faster, but I hope it is in some cases and I want to do it.
 I think this might be hard or impossible to implement because the enumerable/Linq4j stuff might just not be extensible for it, but let's see.
+Update: I don't just need a custom rule, I need a whole expression type that is the same spirit as `org.apache.calcite.adapter.enumerable.EnumerableMergeJoin`.
+  Again, is enumerable/Linq4j even extensible in this way?
+I could fork the whole thing, but that's never anything I'd use in a non-demo application.
 * [ ] No aggregations.
 Get rid of the `group by` in the example.
 My motivating use-case is just "find by property" and not to compute anything (e.g. a simple `count` is a computation).
 This is a simple complexity to save on.
 * [x] DONE Defect.
 The join between `CLASSES` and `FIELDS` is acting like an inner join instead of a right join like I want.